 3. A/B Testing

 A/B Testing stands tall in website optimization as a powerful usability testing example.
 This technique, also known as split testing, involves comparing two versions of a web page or element to determine which delivers better results.
-You may improve your website’s usability and user experience through A/B Testing.
+You may improve your website’s usability and UX through A/B Testing.

 The essence of A/B Testing lies in creating two variants with a difference.
 This could be a change in color, copy layout, or any other element on your website.
 Visitors are randomly assigned to either version, and their interactions are closely monitored.
 You can identify the variant that outshines the one.